microstates/react/README.md

   update = ({ $ }) => this.setState({ $ });

   state = {
-    // I'm using $ cause I'm bing bling like that,
+    // I'm using $ cause I'm bling like that,
     // but you can use anything you want
     $: Store(initial, this.update)
   }